Gourmet at Home: Salmon with Mint Pea Risotto Recipe

 Salmon With Mint Pea Risotto

-chef’s knife ready to dice up some fennel, keep that paring knife handy for some scoring, and get ready for some gourmet cooking!
+F.N.
+Sharp Chef's Knife and small cutting board ready to dice up some fennel and keep that paring knife handy for some scoring, and let's get to some gourmet cooking!

 4 min Ingredients